 Educare Arizona opened on September 6, 2011, on land donated by the Balsz School District at Brunson-Lee Elementary School (just south of McDowell and 48th Street in Phoenix).¬† The school is approximately 35,000 sq. feet, and provides full-year curriculum and programming.¬† The thoughtfully designed building supports the programming excellence within and communicate lessons learned statewide: it sends a message to families, policy makers, business leaders and others that children in poverty have value, and are worthy of our investment.

-The attached Balsz Educare Arizona Center for Health provides physical, dental and social-emotional healthcare to Educare‚Äôs, and neighborhood, families, and serves as a clinical practicum site for student nurses, nurse practitioners, dentists and dental hygienists, and both allopathic and naturopathic medical students.
+The attached The Mountain Park Health Center Balsz Pediatric Clinic provides pediatric, dental, WIC, and social-emotional healthcare to Educare‚Äôs, and neighborhood, families, and has served as a clinical practicum site for student nurses, nurse practitioners, dentists and dental hygienists, and both allopathic and naturopathic medical students.

-Given Arizona‚Äôs unique climate, the building qualifies for LEED-certification, maximizing efficiencies and reducing environmental impact.
+Given Arizona‚Äôs unique climate, the building was designed for and received LEED Silver certification, maximizing efficiencies and reducing environmental impact.

 Renown for its programmatic excellence, Southwest Human Development assists Educare Arizona in serving up to 191 children. ¬†While the majority of Educare‚Äôs early learners are low-income, Educare Arizona welcomes a small percentage of higher-income children in recognition of research proving the benefits of socio-economic diversity in classrooms.
 Parents are expected to play an active role in governance, as they receive support in balancing demands of school or work with those of parenting, and one-third of space in the center – of the operating budget – is devoted to the needs of parents. ¬†Services range from parental advocacy assistance to family support and referral.